celery/ceps/draft/celery-5-high-level-architecture.rst

 Rate Limiting
 ~~~~~~~~~~~~~

-A user may impose a rate limit on the execution of a task.
+A user may impose a rate limit on the execution of a :ref:`task <draft/celery-5-high-level-architecture:Tasks>`.

-For example, we only want to run 200 `send_welcome_email()` tasks per minute
+For example, we only want to run 200 `send_welcome_email()` :ref:`draft/celery-5-high-level-architecture:Tasks`
-in order to avoid decreasing our email reputation.
+per minute in order to avoid decreasing our email reputation.

-Tasks may define a global rate limit or a per worker rate limit.
+:ref:`draft/celery-5-high-level-architecture:Tasks` may define a global rate limit or a per worker rate limit.

-Whenever a task reaches it's rate limit, an event is published
+Whenever a :ref:`task <draft/celery-5-high-level-architecture:Tasks>` reaches
-to the :ref:`draft/celery-5-high-level-architecture:Router`'s
+it's rate limit, an event is published to the :ref:`draft/celery-5-high-level-architecture:Router`'s
 :ref:`draft/celery-5-high-level-architecture:Inbox Queue`.
 The event notifies the Router that it should not consume or reject these tasks.
 The exact payload of the rate limiting event will be determined